 - Can Only Redeem for Airfare and Related Purchases.
 The Alaska Airlines Visa Signature Card’s rewards program is fairly generous, but the redemption process is restrictive: You can only redeem for Alaska Airlines, Virgin America, and partner airfare and upgrades, or for Alaska Airlines vacation packages and cargo shipments.
 You can’t redeem for hotel nights, rental cars, or other travel purchases.
 This is a big drawback relative to a general-purpose travel card such as Chase Sapphire Preferred or Capital One Venture Rewards.

 - Moderate Baseline Rate for Earning Miles.
 The Alaska Airlines Visa Signature Card earns 1 mile per $1 spent for all non-airfare and non-dining purchases.
 That’s a definite drawback for cardholders who don’t purchase Alaska Airlines airfare or dine out very frequently.
-If you’re looking for a better baseline earning rate, consider a general purpose travel card such as Barclaycard Arrival Plus™ World Elite MasterCard® ($89 annual fee), which earns an unlimited 2 points per $1 spent on all purchases.
+If you’re looking for a better baseline earning rate, consider a general purpose travel card such as Barclaycard Arrival Plus® World Elite Mastercard® ($89 annual fee, waived during the first year), which earns an unlimited 2 points per $1 spent on all purchases.

 - Limited In-Flight Perks.
 The checked bag fee waiver is nice, but the Alaska Airlines Visa Signature Card has few benefits once it’s actually time to board your flight.
 For instance, you don’t get priority boarding or in-flight discounts with this card.
 Gold Delta SkyMiles ($95 annual fee) offers both.